Webster Primary Center

 Webster Primary Center serves 384 students in grades 1-2.

 The student:teacher ratio of 14:1 is higher than the Missouri state level of 13:1.

-Webster Primary Center's student population of 351 students has declined by 12% over five school years.
+Webster Primary Center's student population of 384 students has stayed relatively flat over five school years.

 Total Classroom Teachers